-Microwaves have different properties, depending on their wavelength.
+Microwave radiation can have different properties, depending on its wavelength.
 The longer waves (20″ down to 5″) travel further and penetrate deeper into buildings and living tissue.
 The shorter waves (0.5″ down to 0.1″) are called millimeter waves (mm-waves) because they measure from 10 mm (at 30,000 MHz), down to 1 mm (at 300,000 MHz).
 The mm-waves are not as efficient because they don’t travel as far, tend to reflect off of buildings, and deposit mainly into the eyes and skins of living organisms.

 Millimeter waves (from 10-mm|30GHz to 1-mm|300GHz) are readily absorbed by the atmosphere and by the eyes and skin of living organisms

-In the first quarter of 2017, the US population was being irradiated primarily by the following pulsed microwaves:
+In the first quarter of 2017, the US population was being irradiated primarily by the following pulsed microwave radiation:

 - 700 million to 2.1 billion microwaves per second for 2G/3G/4G mobile data sent to cell phones

 - 2.4 billion to 5.8 billion microwaves per second for Wi-Fi data to tablets/laptops